-Francisella tularensis is the Gram-negative pathogenic bacterium that is the causative agent for tularemia.
+Francisella tularensis is a Gram-negative pathogenic bacterium and is the causative agent for tularemia.
+While our understanding of F. tularensis survival in the environment is limited, it is clear that they can persist in freshwater aquatic environments for long periods of time.
 Currently, there is a gap in knowledge with the understanding of the genes involved with the long-term survival of F. tularensis in an aquatic environment.
-In the laboratory setting, it has been found that lower temperatures seem to be more favorable.
-The aim of this project is to determine the laboratory conditions that allow F. tularensis to continuing growing long-term, so in the future I can identify the genes required for this survival.
-To find this information, I prepared samples of LVS F. tularensis in freshwater that were incubated in at three different temperatures in triplicate.
-The timepoints that I plated were days 0, 1, 4, 7, 14, and 21.
-I performed serial dilutions to determine the number of viable bacteria.
-I counted the plates to measure the number of viable cells.
+In the laboratory setting, it has been found that lower temperatures seem to allow longer surivival.
+The aim of this project is to identify laboratory conditions that allow F. tularensis to survive long-term in freshwater, so in the future I can identify the genes required for this survival.
+To find this information, I prepared samples of LVS F. tularensis in freshwater that were incubated in triplicate at three different temperatures, <list temperatures here>.
+The timepoints that I assessed were days 0, 1, 4, 7, 14, and 21.
+To determine the number of viable bacteria, I performed serial dilutions of each sample and plated them on solid growth media.
 Every plate was placed in the incubator for a minimum of two days or until the colonies were large enough to count.
-We found that the optimal temperature was 4°C as the largest number of cells remained viable the longest duration at this condition.
-We are piloting viable cell counting by flow cytometry.
-Rhodamine 123 was used to stain the active mitochondria of live cells without cytotoxic effects.
-Propidium iodide was used to stain dead cells as this dye is unable to stain live cells.
+I counted the plates to measure CFU, <insert definition of CFU here>, to determine the number of viable cells.
+We found that the optimal temperature is 4°C as the largest number of cells remained viable the longest duration at this condition.
+We are also piloting viable cell counting by flow cytometry.